leon4rd/test/README.md

-## What's a ninja's favorite type of shoes?
-Sneakers!
+## Two guys walked into a bar, the third one ducked.